 - Can add steamed vegetables or lean meat when not cleansing, or for extra blood sugar support during cleanses

-- NOTE: If not cleansing, add ghee during the cooking process.
+- NOTE: If not cleansing, add 2 tsp ghee during step 2 of the cooking process.

 *Split yellow mung dahl beans are available at Asian or Indian grocery stores or on our online store.
 Different spellings include mung or just dahl.
 Note: you do not want whole mung beans (which are green) or yellow split peas.